miral3-beep/uci-gdim31-f25-class-activities-in-class-activities/README.md

 ### W3
 The input is the friendship level, and the character will respond in different paragraphs as strings.
 The other parameter is a boolean value, which is either true or false, and the player will respond based on whether they know the secret or not.

+The class would act as a toolbox, and the components are the tools inside it.
+Methods would be the functions each tool does, and members would be the different kinds of uses and situations the tools could be used for.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727